pingcap/docs-tidb-operator/en/prerequisites.md

 sed -i 's/^SELINUX=enforcing$/SELINUX=permissive/' /etc/selinux/config
 ```

-## Close swap
+## Disable swap

-For kubelet to work normally, you need to close swap and comment out the swap-related entry in `/etc/fstab`.
+To make kubelet work, you need to turn off swap and comment out the swap-related line in the `/etc/fstab` file.

 {{< copyable "shell-regular" >}}